 Users' reflections on their experience of Poems for Plants:

 “It made the experience more purposeful because I was reading for the plant as well.
 I empathised with the plant while reading the words of the poem.
 It felt like a bond creation. ”

 “I was more curious than usual when using Poems for Plants, to check if leaves were more shinny or perked up.”

 “For the person you see the difference after a few days, but not yet for the plant..
 It would get more intimate for the human and plant if it was used for a longer time.”

 The person reads the chosen poem to the plant to start the watering process.
 The Arduino uses trained voice recognition software to respond to certain words from the poem and activate the pump.
-The pump slowly releases the appropriate amount of water through a tube to the base of the plant
+The pump slowly releases water through a tube to the base of the plant